KingPsychopath/parking-bay/README.md

 7. **Alerts and Notifications**: If there are certain conditions that the engineers are particularly interested in (like a parking lot being full), we could include a system of alerts or notifications.

 It would be a good idea to involve the engineers in the design process to ensure that the dashboard meets their needs.
-They may have specific requirements for the types of data they want to see, the way they want to interact with the data, and the way they want the data to be visualized.
+I primarily want to reduce scope creep.
+They may have specific requirements for the types of data they want to see, the way they want to interact with the data, as well as the way they want the data to be visualized.

 # Dependencies

-Python 3.8, pipenv, matplotlib, pandas, numpy, xml.etree.ElementTree, apache spark, pytest, requests, flask, dash, streamlit, plotly
+Python 3.8, matplotlib, pandas, numpy, xml.etree.ElementTree, apache spark, pytest, requests, flask, dash, streamlit, plotly